-That’s why social listening has become an essential tool for marketers.
+This approach has become essential for marketers.
 Recent surveys show that 58% of marketers plan to increase their social listening budget in 2023 (Source: Social Media Today).
-The global social listening market is projected to reach $4.2 billion by 2025, growing at an annual rate of 24% (Source: MarketsandMarkets).
+The global social listening market is expected to reach $4.2 billion by 2025, growing at an annual rate of 24% (Source: MarketsandMarkets).

 According to a Sprout Social report, 97% of consumers read online reviews before purchasing.
-This highlights the importance of monitoring brand mentions and reviews online through social listening.
+This highlights why tracking brand mentions and reviews through social listening is so important for businesses of all sizes.

-UK retailer John Lewis has successfully leveraged social listening in their marketing strategy.
-By tracking brand and product mentions on social media, they gained insights into customer feedback and sentiment, which enabled them to identify issues proactively and improve customers’ omnichannel experience.
+UK retailer John Lewis has effectively used social listening in their marketing strategy.
+By tracking brand and product mentions on social media, they gained valuable customer feedback which helped them improve the customer experience across all channels.

 How Social Listening Works